Every company uses a variance report to compare the budgeted (also called baseline) amount of expenses and/or revenue with the actual amount.

 Step 6: Insert relative variance charts

-Insert lollipop variance charts to highlight the relative changes from PY and BU.
+Insert lollipop variance charts to your variance report to highlight the relative changes from PY and BU.

 Step 7: Write the key message

-Write your key message to help easily identify the main findings of your report.
+Write your key message to help easily identify the main findings of your variance report.

 Step 8: Add comments to the variance report